Phalanx, not Failure: PCB Shielding to Protect Your Design

 Unlike the hoplons, shields used on PCBs do not protect from chin to knee.
 Hidden enemies such as aperture radiation and cavity resonance can make life difficult.
 Electromagnetic interference can pop up anywhere.
 With electronic devices becoming smaller, shield design emphasizes a combination of lightweight, mechanical stability, and electrical efficiency.

-The shielding that you select for your PCB design depends on whether the emissions occur as near-field or far-field emissions, the frequency of the interference, and whether the interference occurs as electric field or magnetic field interference.
+The shielding that you select for your circuit board design depends on whether the emissions occur as near-field or far-field emissions, the frequency of the interference, and whether the interference occurs as electric field or magnetic field interference.
 Each of these factors influences the selection of shielding type and thickness.

 Most emissions under a shield occur as near-field emissions.
 With near-field emissions, reflection and absorption loss vary with frequency.
-Digital circuits cause electric field emissions that have higher reflection loss at lower frequencies and higher absorption loss at higher frequencies.
+A digital circuit causea electric field emissions that have higher reflection loss at lower frequencies and higher absorption loss at higher frequencies.
 Switch-mode power supplies cause magnetic field emissions with small reflection and absorption losses at low frequencies.

 You should consider two key variables when deciding on the shield material type.
 Conductivity measures the ability of the shield material to conduct electric current.
 Permeability measures the ability of the material to support the formation of a magnetic field within the material.
 A shield that has high permeability has low reluctance and can guide a magnetic field.